Corpus methodology

 Standard 1: Alignment

 An aligned parallel corpus Old English-English consists of a parallel text, that is to say, an Old English text placed along its translation into Present-Day English, with alignment at text, sentence and word level, in such a way that each source language segment is paired with a target language segment.
 Word, sentence, and text alignment requires tokenisation at these three structural levels.
-Alignment parings should be marked by means of the highlighting of the source and the target segment.
+Alignment parings should be marked by means of the highlighting of the source and the target segments.

 Standard 2: Annotation